Waste Tracking & Routing Systems

 theoretical_waste_cost = (waste_weight_kg / raw_yield_factor) × unit_cost_per_kg × category_multiplier

-The raw_yield_factor bridges the gap between purchased weight and usable yield, while the category_multiplier adjusts for recoverable versus non-recoverable loss (e.g., 1.0 for spoilage, 0.75 for trim loss, 0.5 for plate waste).
-Financial precision is non-negotiable; all arithmetic must execute using fixed-point decimal types to avoid floating-point accumulation errors, as mandated by standard accounting practices and detailed in the Python decimal module documentation.
+The raw_yield_factor bridges purchased weight and usable yield — it is the same constant produced by the yield factor calculation frameworks that translate raw purchase weights into usable portions — while the category_multiplier adjusts for recoverable versus non-recoverable loss (1.0 for spoilage, 0.75 for trim, 0.5 for plate waste).
+Financial precision is non-negotiable; all arithmetic executes in fixed-point Decimal to avoid floating-point accumulation error, as detailed in the Python decimal module documentation.

 from decimal import Decimal, ROUND_HALF_UP